aplteam/Tatin/docs/FirstStepsWithTatin.md

 ```

-are considered to be as diffent as these:
+...are considered to be as diffent as these:

 ```
 aplteam-This-1.0.0